-- Actively mentor and promote women to leadership positions. - Share best practices and your commitment to diversity and gender balance. - Identify unconscious or direct biases and address them with other men. - Call upon women, including women of color, in discussions to create an environment that encourages collaboration. - Give women credit for their work, especially up the leadership chain, and actively listen and implement their recommendations. - Recruit women to lead high-profile projects. - Advocate for women within your company and your networks.
+- Actively mentor and promote women to leadership positions. - Share best practices and your commitment to diversity and gender balance. - Identify unconscious or direct biases and address them with other men. - Call upon women, including women of color, in discussions to create an environment that encourages collaboration. - their work, especially up the leadership chain, and actively listen and implement their recommendations.